 \section{Abstract}

 Many functions of interest are in a high-dimensional space but exhibit low-dimensional structures.
-This paper studies regression of a $s$-H\"{o}lder function $f$ in $\mathds{R}^D$ which varies along an active subspace of dimension $d$ while $d\ll D$.
+This paper studies regression of a $s$-H\"{o}lder function $f$ in $\mathds{R}^D$ which varies along a central subspace of dimension $d$ while $d\ll D$.
 A direct approximation of $f$ in $\mathds{R}^D$ with an $\varepsilon$ accuracy requires the number of samples $n$ in the order of $\varepsilon^{-(2s+D)/s}$.
-In this paper, we modify the Generalized Contour Regression (GCR) algorithm to estimate the active subspace and use piecewise polynomials for function approximation.
-GCR is among the best estimators for the active subspace, but its sample complexity is an open question.
-Our modified GCR improves the efficiency over the original GCR and leads to an mean squared estimation error of $O(n^{-1})$ for the active subspace, when $n$ is sufficiently large.
-The mean squared regression error of $f$ is proved to be in the order of $\left(n/\log n\right)^{-\frac{2s}{2s+d}}$ where the exponent depends on the dimension of the active subspace $d$ instead of the ambient space $D$.
-This result demonstrates that GCR is effective in learning low-dimensional active subspaces.
+In this paper, we analyze the Generalized Contour Regression (GCR) algorithm for the estimation of the central subspace and use piecewise polynomials for function approximation.
+GCR is among the best estimators for the central subspace, but its sample complexity is an open question.
+We prove that GCR leads to a mean squared estimation error of $O(n^{-1})$ for the central subspace, if a variance quantity is exactly known.
+The estimation error of this variance quantity is also given in this paper.
+The mean squared regression error of $f$ is proved to be in the order of $\left(n/\log n\right)^{-\frac{2s}{2s+d}}$ where the exponent depends on the dimension of the central subspace $d$ instead of the ambient space $D$.
+This result demonstrates that GCR is effective in learning the low-dimensional central subspace.
+We also propose a modified GCR with improved efficiency.
 The convergence rate is validated through several numerical experiments.